UWNETLAB/metaknowledge/_posts/docs/2015-12-21-metaknowledge.md

 <a name="read_graph"></a><small></small>**[<ins>read_graph</ins>]({{ site.baseurl }}{{ page.url }}#read_graph)**(_edgeList, nodeList=None, directed=False, idKey='ID', eSource='From', eDest='To'_):

-Reads the files given by _edgeList_ and _nodeList_.
-Creates a networkx graph for the files.
+Reads the files given by _edgeList_ and _nodeList_ and creates a networkx graph for the files.

-This is designed only for the files produced by metaknowledge and is meant to be the reverse of [write_graph()]({{ site.baseurl }}{% post_url /docs/2015-12-17-metaknowledge %}#write_graph), if this does not produce the desired results the networkx builtin [networkx.read_edgelist()](https://networkx.github.io/documentation/networkx-1.10/reference/generated/networkx.readwrite.edgelist.read_edgelist.html) could be tried as it is aimed targeted more generally.
+This is designed only for the files produced by metaknowledge and is meant to be the reverse of [write_graph()]({{ site.baseurl }}{{ page.url }}#write_graph), if this does not produce the desired results the networkx builtin [networkx.read_edgelist()](https://networkx.github.io/documentation/networkx-1.10/reference/generated/networkx.readwrite.edgelist.read_edgelist.html) could be tried as it is aimed at a more general usage.

-The read edge list format assumes the column named _eSource_ (default '`From`') is the source node, then the column _eDest_ (default '`To`') givens the destination and all other columns are attributes of the edges, e.g. weight.
+The read edge list format assumes the column named _eSource_ (default `'From'`) is the source node, then the column _eDest_ (default `'To'`) givens the destination and all other columns are attributes of the edges, e.g. weight.

 The read node list format assumes the column _idKey_ (default `'ID'`) is the ID of the node for the edge list and the resulting network.
 All other columns are considered attributes of the node, e.g. count.

 **Note**: If the names of the columns do not match those given to **read_graph()** a `KeyError` exception will be raised.

-**Note**: If nodes appear in the edgelist but not the nodeList they will be created with no attributes.
+**Note**: If nodes appear in the edgelist but not the nodeList they will be created silently with no attributes.

 ###### Parameters